nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - [`nexial.excel.retainCellType`](../systemvars/index#nexial.excel.retainCellType): **NEW** System variable to enable Nexial's attempt to retain the Excel cell type when writing data to it.
 More advanced cell type such as `OLE`, `CHART` is not yet support.
+  - added more aggressive data type matching logic so that numeric value can be treated as such.

 ### [Flow Control](../flowcontrols)
 - Fixed flow control for [Nexial Expression](../expressions), as in `SkipIf([CSV($(syspath|data|fullpath)/abc.csv) => parse(header=false) size] = 3)`